fetchai/docs-archived/docs/tutorials/erc20.md

 The above builds object addresses by concatenating the `spender` address with the `owner` address.
 However, unlike a normal dictionary, `ShardedState` does not keep a record of which entries exist or not.
 Such functionality could be added by simply adding another state variable keeping track of owners.
 We will see an example on a similar type of functionality in the next part of this guide.

-Finally, implementing a query mechanism is equally straight foward:
+Finally, implementing a query mechanism is equally straight forward:

 ``` c++
 @query